collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 To add the Trinity CTAT applet, use the following comamnd: java -jar dxWDL-v1.50.jar compile ctat_mutations_2pt5.wdl -project project-ID

 To add the OpenCRAVAT applet, use the following comamnd: java -jar dxWDL-v1.50.jar compile oc-run.wdl -project project-ID

+There are two separate DNA Nexus workflows for DNAseq and RNAseq processing.

 ## Methods